Learn more about the Skizofriends Art Movement

-Through the project, we learned that by removing ourselves as ‘studio artists’ and fully taking on the role of a facilitator on the field in the spirit of involvement and social responsibility, we are able to explore and unlock much more possibilities.
+Through the project, we learned that by removing ourselves as ‘studio artists’ and fully taking on the role as facilitators, in the spirit of involvement and social responsibility, we are able to explore and unlock many more possibilities.

-It’s a methodology that surprised us, surfacing results that we never imagined.
+It’s a methodology that surprised us, producing results that we never imagined.

 So in 2013, we moved to Bali to develop Ketemu Project, a platform that uses this methodology to reach more people in a sustainable manner.